The Buying Process

 Completion

 On the day of signing, everyone required to attend will meet at the notary public.
-If there is a mortgage on the property it will be canceled or transferred to the buyer (a process called subrogation.)
+If there is a mortgage on the property it will be cancelled or transferred to the buyer (a process called subrogation.)
 If the buyer is taking a new mortgage, a representative from the new bank will be there.
 You can attend in person or sign power of attorney across to your legal representative to attend on your behalf.
-If flying over from the UK or Ireland to attend signing it is probably a good idea to have a power of attorney arranged anyways as signings can and are sometimes delayed, put back a week etc and if you are only here for a few days you won´t have to reschedule your flights.
+If flying over from the UK or Ireland to attend signing it is probably a good idea to have a power of attorney arranged anyway as signings can and are sometimes delayed, put back a week etc and if you are only here for a few days you won´t have to reschedule your flights.